 Shiner Bock Beer Bread

-When dough has doubled, punch it down and let it rest for 5 minutes.
+- When dough has doubled, punch it down and let it rest for 5 minutes.
 Divide into two equal parts and shape into round loaves.
 Place loaves on a parchment lined cookie sheet.
-Score twice on top of each loaf with a knife two inches apart and about 2 1/2 inches long (I forgot to do this).
-Cover loosely with plastic wrap until the loaves have doubled in size (30 minutes if using quick rising yeast).
+Score twice on top of each loaf with a razor.
+Cover loosely with greased plastic wrap and let rise for about 30 minutes.